nathanbouret/hifr1-genai/README.md

 # ChatCEO Project

 ## About this project
-Life Science – CxO Trend Analysis for Busines.
+Life Science – CxO Trend Analysis for Business.
 Who needs strategy consultants when you’ve got ChatCEO.

 ### Problem Statement and Target Users